 Our travel to Cancun, Mexico was not one of my long-hoped-for and much-planned trips.
 It was a somewhat short-notice change after the hurricanes came through this year.
-Partially because of that, when we arrived in Cancun we were just relying on following signs and general intuition to get ourselves settled.
-So, let me share with you what we learned about arriving, both from tips given from family & friends (and my girls hairstylist!) and from our own experience:
+So, our Cancun airport arrival was more relying on signs and general intuition to get ourselves through the process.
+So, let me share with you what we learned about arriving at Cancun airport, both from tips given from family & friends (and my girls hairstylist!) and from our own experience:

 Travel to Cancun is quicker than you think!